Javascript Menu by Deluxe-Tree.com

 Besides using a credit card as discussed above, there are other ways of transferring money from abroad.
 Some require setting up a bank account in Thailand, which is easy and quick as discussed in the previous section on Banking.
 There are also branches of several foreign banks in Bangkok, as also listed previously.

 If you plan to deposit a cheque written to you personally, try to make sure the cheque is written to your full name, for example Joseph Antonio Blow instead of Joseph Blow.
 This is because your Thai bank account will be in your full name, and branches and central offices have been known to reject deposits without the middle name in it.
 It depends on the bank and branch.
 I've had to argue with a few of them, and the time and effort to prevent this makes it worth avoiding this issue.
+Again, they will normally take out around 400 baht on the Thai end and take around 45 days to clear the cheque.

 To send money or to receive cash, you will need your passport in hand.